 Much of my blog on estate planning has been dedicated to educating young to middle-aged parents about what they can do to protect their children and assets should something untoward suddenly happen to them.
-In this blog post, I’d like to offer some guidance to my readers about how they can talk to the older people in their lives about planning for incapacity, a key aspect of elder estate planning.
+In this blog post, I’d like to offer some guidance to my readers about how they can talk to the older people in their lives about planning for incapacity, a key aspect of elder law and estate planning.

 NOTE: This blog post is relevant to all of us.
 So long as we wish to retain our independence as adults in the event we lost our physical or mental capacities, we need to draw up documents ensuring that we legally retain that independence whatever the actual outcomes.
 For the seniors in our lives, there is an even greater urgency to do so.